rezafaghani/GithubProfiler/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> This Project is a sample how to use Github Api to get user profile and user repositories
     <br>
 </p>